Option pricing under fast-varying long-memory stochastic volatility: Introduction

-\rc{ We remark that we here consider the case with $H>1/2$ and long-range correlation only as opposed to the case with rough volatility and $H<1/2$ corresponding to sharp decay of the correlations at the origin.
-Indeed both regimes have been identified from the empirical perspective.
-We refer to for instance \cite{gatheral1} for observations of rough volatility, while in \cite{viens1} cases of long-range volatility were reported.
-A persistent or long-range, moreover, mean reverting volatility situation was also reported in \cite{jensen} using a discrete modeling framework.
-Long-range volatility situations were recently also reported for currencies in \cite{curr}, for commodities in \cite{energy} and for equity index in \cite{mal}, while analysis of electricity markets data typically gives $H<1/2$ as in \cite{simonsen,rypdal,bennedsen}.
-We believe that both the rough and the long-range cases are important and can be seen depending on the specific market and regime.
-Even though the ``rough'' case with $H <1/2$ may be the more common situation it may be of particular importance to understand the situation when $H>1/2$ and the ramification of this for pricing and hedging.
-In this paper we only consider the analytic aspects of our model.
-The fitting with respect to specific data is beyond the scope of this paper and will be presented elsewhere. }
+Let us note that we consider here the long-range correlation case where $H>1/2$ as opposed to the rough volatility case where $H<1/2$.
+Indeed, both regimes have been identified from the empirical perspective.
+We refer the reader, for instance, to \cite{gatheral1} for observations of rough volatility, and to \cite{viens1} for cases of long-range volatility.
+A long-range, mean-reverting volatility situation is reported in \cite{jensen} in a discrete modeling framework.
+Long-range volatility situations are also reported for currencies in \cite{curr}, for commodities in \cite{energy}, and for equity indices in \cite{mal}.
+Analysis of electricity markets data typically gives $H<1/2$, as reported in \cite{simonsen,rypdal,bennedsen}.
+We believe that both the rough and the long-range cases are important and can be observed depending on the specific market and regime.
+Even though the ``rough'' case with $H <1/2$ may be the most common situation, the understanding of the situation where $H>1/2$ may be of particular importance for pricing and hedging.
+In this paper, we only consider the analytic aspects of our model.
+The fitting with respect to specific data is beyond the scope of this paper and will be presented in future work.